-Here's a whole bunch of cupcake decorating ideas you'll want to try.
-If you've just baked a batch of cupcakes and now you're wondering how to decorate them, or you need a dozen prize winners for a bake sale, do NOT panic!
+Here's a whole bunch of different ways to decorate cupcakes that you'll want to try.
+If you've just baked a batch of vintage cupcakes and now you're wondering how to decorate them, or you need a dozen prize winners for a bake sale, DO NOT panic!
 Simply look below for some inspired ideas you can use.

 You don't have to be a Martha Stewart to create some pretty looking flower decorations for your homemade cupcakes.
-To begin our cupcake decorating ideas, you'll find these icing flowers are simple and easy to make.
+The following different ways to decorate cupcakes will give you an edge.
+Let's begin with these icing flowers that are simple and easy to make with a little practice.

-Sometimes just a little icing accent can make a cupcake stand out.
+Sometimes just a little icing accent can make a cupcake stand out dramatically.
 These are examples of the royal icing decorations you can purchase ready-made at your local cake decorating shop, or you can make your own using candy molds.

 Glazes are pretty simple to make.
 Just a little icing sugar, butter, and milk are needed.
 Try adding a favorite flavoring like vanilla or almond to your glaze to compliment the taste of your cupcake.

-Most of the cupcakes above are very simply decorated.
+Most of the homemade cupcakes above are very simply decorated.
 Just a swirl of icing, or some gel or piped icing to attract the eye.
-Mouth-watering decoration doesn't need to be complicated.
+There are different ways to decorate cupcakes that don't need to be complicated to produce mouthwatering results.

-The unusual cupcakes in the above photo were inspired by cupcake decorating ideas featured in the cookbook, "Hello, Cupcake!" by Karen Tack and Alan Richardson.
+The unusual cupcakes in the above photo were inspired by the different ways to decorate cupcakes featured in the popular cookbook, "Hello, Cupcake!" by Karen Tack and Alan Richardson.

 Watch the above YouTube video, as the book's authors demonstrate How to Make Corn On the Cob cupcakes.
 Then, visit Amazon and get the "Hello, Cupcake!"
 Kindle book.
 Treat yourself.
 You'll love it!